Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 6

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 3
+Exceedances Associated with Rainfall (No CSO Event): 3

 Total Samples Collected: 520